tttodorov/BeMyNet/README.md

-# net.be-my
+# Be My Net
-Be My Net
+Social Network project with Spring Boot and PrimeFaces